Nick Faldo: Other activities

 Faldo's other business interests include coaching schools and pro shops.
-In 1996 he launched the Faldo Series to provide opportunities to young golfers, under the age of 21 from around the world, both male and female.
+In 1996 he launched the Faldo Series to provide opportunities to golfers under the age of 21 from around the world, both male and female.
 There are over 7,000 participants each year and there are 38 tournaments in 28 countries.
 Age category winners at each event qualify for either the Faldo Series Grand Final, hosted each year by Faldo at the Lough Erne Golf Resort, Northern Ireland or the Faldo Series Asia Grand Final, also hosted by Faldo at Mission Hills Golf Club, Shenzhen, China (A Faldo Design course).
 The registered charity boasts a number of successful graduates, the most notable being; Rory McIlroy, Yani Tseng, and Nick Dougherty.

 Along with the Marriott hotel chain, Faldo established The Faldo Golf Institute in 1997.
 This is a golf instructional programme designed to help golfers of every level improve their skills and enjoyment of golf.
 The institute has five locations: Orlando, Florida; Atlantic City, New Jersey; Palm Desert, California; Marco Island, Florida; and Hertfordshire, UK.

-In 2007, Mercedes-Benz signed Faldo to act as brand ambassador to promote the revival of the Maybach brand of ultra-luxury automobiles.
+In 2007, Mercedes-Benz signed Faldo as a brand ambassador to promote the revival of the Maybach brand of ultra-luxury automobiles.

 Faldo has written several golf instructional books.

-Knighthood and other honours
+Awards and honours

-Faldo was voted BBC Sports Personality of the Year in 1989 and inducted into the World Golf Hall of Fame in 1998.
-In 2000, Faldo was ranked 18th greatest golfer of all time by Golf Digest magazine.
-In a 2019 article on England's best golfers, Golf Monthly described Faldo as "arguably the greatest English player of all time".
+Faldo was voted BBC Sports Personality of the Year in 1989.
+He was inducted into the World Golf Hall of Fame in 1998.

 Faldo was appointed Member of the Order of the British Empire (MBE) in the 1988 New Year Honours, then made a Knight Bachelor in the 2009 Birthday Honours, on both occasions “for services to golf”.

 Faldo was announced as the 2014 recipient of the Payne Stewart Award on 9 September 2014.

 Personal life

-Faldo met his first wife, Melanie Rockall, when he was 21.
+Faldo has been married four times.
+He met his first wife, Melanie Rockall, when he was 21.
 They married in 1979 and separated less than five years later.

-Faldo's divorce from Rockall came before his major championship successes and her settlement was relatively small.
-He married Gill Bennett in 1986 and the couple had three children: Natalie, Matthew and Georgia.
+He married Gill Bennett in 1986 and the couple had three children: two daughters and a son.
 The marriage ended in 1995 after Faldo began a relationship with 20-year-old American golfing student Brenna Cepelak.

 Faldo's three-year relationship with Cepelak ended when he met Valerie Bercher, a Swiss PR agent working for marketing company IMG.
 She married Faldo in July 2001 in a lavish ceremony at his Windsor home.
-They have a daughter, Emma (born 2003).
+They have a daughter, born in 2003.
 It was announced in May 2006 that Faldo had filed for divorce.

-Faldo married his fourth wife Lindsay De Marco, in December 2020, in the Florida Keys, after their wedding at Kensington Palace had to be called off due to the COVID-19 pandemic.
+Faldo married his fourth wife, Lindsay De Marco, in December 2020 in the Florida Keys, after their planned wedding at Kensington Palace had to be called off due to the COVID-19 pandemic.

 Faldo lives on Faldo Farm outside Bozeman, Montana, United States.